Succinct certificates for solutions to binary quadratic Diophantine equations: Certificates for Equivalence of Two Indefinite Binary Quadratic Forms

-Now $Q_1 \approx Q_2$, if and only if $Q_3^\ast \approx \tilde{I}$.
-This follows from the well-known facts that composition of forms induces the structure of an abelian group on equivalence classes $[Q]$ of properly primitive forms $Q$, that $[ \tilde{I}]$ is the identity element of this group, and that $[Q]^{-1} = [ \bar{Q} ]$. (e.g. see Mathews \cite[Arts.
-141, 145]{Mat61}.)
+Now $Q_1 \sim Q_2$, if and only if $Q_3^\ast \sim \tilde{I}_D$.
+This follows from the well-known facts that: (i) composition of forms induces the structure of an abelian group on equivalence classes $[Q]$ of properly primitive forms $Q$, that (ii) $[ \tilde{I}]_D$ is the identity element of this group, and that (iii) $[Q]^{-1} = [ \bar{Q} ]$. (e.g. see Mathews \cite[Arts.
+141, 145]{Mat61}.)\\

-We now take the sequence of reduced forms $\tilde{Q}_k$ showing $Q_3^\ast \approx \tilde{I}$ that are guaranteed to exist by Lemma~\ref{le64}, together with the matrices $\bS_k$ and $\bB_k$ involved in the corresponding type~I or II transformation.
+We now take the sequence of reduced forms $\tilde{Q}_k$ showing $Q_3^\ast \sim \tilde{I}_D$ that are guaranteed to exist by Lemma~\ref{le64}, together with the matrices $\bS_k$ and $\bB_k$ involved in the corresponding type~I or II transformation.
 For each transformation we verify either (\ref{eq619}) or (\ref{eq622}), and this requires $O(M( \log D))$ elementary operations.
-We obtain a total of $O(( \log D)^2 M( \log D))$ elementary operations in all, by (\ref{eq626}).
+We obtain a total of $O(( \log D)^2 M( \log D))$ elementary operations in all, by (\ref{eq626}).\\

-Finally, we verify by induction on $k$ that checking (\ref{eq619}), (\ref{eq622}) at each step guarantees that all $\tilde{Q}_k = \tilde{I}$.
-Certainly $\tilde{Q}_0 \approx \tilde{I}$.
-If a type~I transformation is used, then $\tilde{Q}_{k+1} \approx \tilde{Q}_k \approx I$ by definition of equivalence.
-If a type~II transformation is used, then $\tilde{Q}_i \approx \tilde{I}$ and $\tilde{Q}_j \approx \tilde{I}$ guarantees $\tilde{Q}_{k+1} = \tilde{Q}_1 \circ \tilde{Q}_j \approx I$ by Lemma~\ref{le62}.
-This completes the proof in the properly primitive case.
+Finally, we verify by induction on $k$ that checking (\ref{eq619}), (\ref{eq622}) at each step guarantees that all $\tilde{Q}_k = \tilde{I}_D$.
+Certainly $\tilde{Q}_0 \sim \tilde{I}_D$.
+If a type~I transformation is used, then $\tilde{Q}_{k+1} \sim \tilde{Q}_k \sim \tilde{I}_D$ by definition of equivalence.
+If a type~II transformation is used, then $\tilde{Q}_i \sim \tilde{I}_D$ and $\tilde{Q}_j \sim \tilde{I}_D$ guarantees $\tilde{Q}_{k+1} = \tilde{Q}_1 \circ \tilde{Q}_j \sim \tilde{I}_D$ by Lemma~\ref{le62}.
+This completes the proof in the properly primitive case.\\

-We take care of the improperly primitive case by reducing it to the properly primitive case by the following expedient.
-(Mathews \cite[Art.
-153]{Mat61}.)
+We treat the improperly primitive case by reducing it to the properly primitive case by the following method given in Mathews \cite[Art.
+153]{Mat61}.
 We first note that improperly primitive forms have $D \equiv 1 ( \bmod ~4)$.
 Let